davidleger95/tubular-challenge/README.md

 And lastly, dealing with animations and functions associated with user event's was rough in AngularJS.
 Coming from jQuery, I find my abilities to be rather limited.
 I'm guessing that's just part of the learning curve with Angular though.
 Once I have some more practice I assume this will get easier.

+I didn't spend too much time on the UI because functionality was the focus of this challenge.
+So I think that could use some work as well.

+Overall, I'm moderately satisfied with the results I was able to produce.
+I think with a bit more practice, I'll be more comfortable using AngularJS and be able to produce better work using the framework.

 ## [Live Demo](http://davidleger95.github.io/tubular-challenge/)